reneegreen816/PholdAPhage/README.md

    - [The Missing Tailed Phages: Prediction of Small Capsid Candidates](https://pmc.ncbi.nlm.nih.gov/articles/PMC7762592/)
    - link 2
    - link 3

+Note:
+- Only 4% of all phages non-tailed.
+- 96% of capsids are icosahedral in shape, with different lattice types to support increased surface areas
+- Some T#s and therefor simulation sizes may overlap with bp numbers.
+In this sennario, consider which T# is most known/stable for those sizes based off requirements, with possible need to set up multiple and for visuliasation to support determineation.

 2. Define protein copy number